Podter/carbon-bot/README.md

 - `PUBLIC_KEY` Discord application public key.
 Found in the app's general information page
 - `TOKEN` Discord bot token
 - `DEV_GUILD_ID` Discord server ID for development (optional)
-- `COBALT_API` cobalt.tools API endpoint.
+- `COBALT_API` cobalt.tools API endpoint

 You can check `example.dev.vars` for example values.

 Then set the application's interaction endpoint to `https://<your-deployment>.pages.dev/interactions` found in the Discord app's general information page.

 After that, register the commands by opening `https://<your-deployment>.pages.dev/register-commands` in your browser.
-It should return success message.
+It should return a JSON response with success message.
 Invite the bot and you're done!

 ## Development